Carole Bamford

-Carole Gray Bamford, Baroness Bamford, OBE (née Whitt; born 1946), is a British business person who founded the Daylesford Organic Farmshops chain and the Bamford brand of women's products.
+Carole Gray Bamford, Baroness Bamford, OBE (née Whitt; born April 1946), is a British businessperson who founded the Daylesford Organic Farmshops chain and the Bamford brand of women's products.

 Personal life

 Carole Bamford (née Carole Gray Whitt) was born in Nottingham.
-She is married to the billionaire industrialist Anthony, Lord Bamford, and is a director of his family's JCB construction company.
+She is married to the billionaire industrialist Anthony, Lord Bamford.
 The family business has made significant donations to the Conservative Party, in particular during the 2010 general election.

-She married Bamford in 1974.
+She married Bamford in June 1974.
 They live on a 1500-acre estate near Chipping Norton in the Cotswolds.
 They have one daughter and two sons.
 Her son, Jo Bamford, is the heir to JCB and the owner of Wrightbus.

 In the 2006 New Year Honours, Bamford was appointed OBE for her services to children and families.

 Business interests

 Bamford brand

 A Bamford store opened in Gloucestershire in 2004.
 The Bamford Haybarn Spa opened the following year, and a second spa site was opened in London in November 2018.